geoschem/GCClassic/docs/source/supplement/spack.rst

     $ source ~/.spack.env

-by itself, this will set the ``OMP_NUM_THREADS`` variable to 1.
+by itself, this will set the :envvar:`OMP_NUM_THREADS` variable to 1.
 This variable sets the number of computational cores that OpenMP should use.

 You can change this with, e.g.